ori-orion/orion_semantic_map/overhaul_notes.md

     Regions.
     Ontology.
     Looking at how inputs having the same batch number influences the system.
+    Humans aren't moving!!!
+        Ensure there aren't 20 humans in the SOM system.
+    -> noetic-som-upgrade.

 Manip will stick with tf publishing for size and position identification.